PSBERTAuthor/PSBERT/README.md

 Code and dataset for the submission "Ethereum Account Profiling and De-anonymization via Pseudo-Siamese BERT".

-The majority of code has been uploaded.
-We will complete this repository soon.. (update in Jan.
-30)

 <div align=center><img width="600" height="270" src="https://github.com/PSBERTAuthor/PSBERT/blob/master/materials/framework.png"/></div>

 PSBERT mainly consists of two parts: pre-training and fine-tuning, corresponding to /Model/PSBERT and /Model/PSBERT_finetune.